Welcome to Year 6

 Mr Elstone - Teaching Assistant

-Welcome to the final term of the academic year from all of the Year 6 team.
-We are excited to jump into teaching and learning with our amazing Geography led topic.
+Welcome to the second part of the Spring term from all of the year 6 team.
+We are excited to jump into teaching and learning with our amazing History led topic.

 About the book: